 Individuals on ketamine often hurt themselves and do not realize it because of the lowered pain sensitivity.

 Overdosing on ketamine can also lead to death in severe instances.
-Additionally, users put themselves at greater risks of dying from something other than ketamine.
+Additionally, ketamine users put themselves at greater risks of dying from other causes.

-Long-term ketamine use can lead to a health condition known as ketamine bladder syndrome, a painful condition in which patients experience difficulty holding in urine, bladder damage, incontinence, blood in their urine and infections.
-In some cases, bladder complications from ketamine use become so severe that users must have their bladder removed.
+Long-term ketamine use can lead to a health condition known as ketamine bladder syndrome, a painful condition in which patients experience bladder damage, incontinence, difficulty holding in urine, infections and blood in the urine.
+In some cases, bladder complications become so severe that ketamine users must have their bladder removed.

 Ketamine withdrawal symptoms usually last four to six days.